-The Finance Committee does not recommend (0-6-0).
-The Finance Committee does NOT recommend this article for the Blanchard Playground.
+Becky Neville gave the Fin Com minority recommendation.
+The minority of the Finance Committee does not recommend this article for the Blanchard Playground.
 We applaud the school's efforts to fundraise for the playground.
+We feel you need to ask Acton for \$ also, given the 171 students from Acton.

 The ask from CPC is \$171,000.
 Since the application was submitted additional funds have become available (\$10,000 in donations, \$40,000 in site work that the district will supply, and \$34,000 from the district's capital fund.
 Even though the need for funds has decreased, the school administration has not reduced the amount being requested.
 This will tie up CPC funds for potential projects next year as the preliminary applications for projects are due in October.
 Some members of the Finance Committee also feel that since this is an ABRSD project, the Region should be asking both towns for the funds.